-In Australia, there are still two entirely different offerings to investors which look similar and can confuse investors and advisers.
+In Australia, there are still two entirely different offerings available to investors which look similar and can confuse both investors and advisers.

-To our mind, there seems to be a confusion between what is robo-advice and what is fully-automated investment advice.
+There appears to be some confusion about what robo-advice is and what fully-automated investment advice is.

-In part, this is because the whole robo delivery system is new to Australia but also because there has been an unnecessary race to get systems in place and then let those systems’ delivery/fulfilment mechanism be finalised later.
+This lack of clarity is partly due to the fact that the robo-delivery system is new to Australia, but it’s also because there has been an unnecessary haste to get systems in place and letting those systems’ delivery/fulfilment mechanism be finalised later.

-A fully-automated advice system means that all elements are delivered in the one engagement.
-Too often, robo is turning into straight-through-to-a-person advice.
-This is not what the consumer wants and it’s not what savvy advisers need to offer.
+A fully automated advice system means all elements are delivered in the one engagement.
+Too often, robo is turning into ‘straight through to a person’ advice.
+This is not what the consumer wants and it’s not what savvy advisers should offer.

-The key features of a fully-automated service are:
+The key features of a fully automated service:

-• Risk profiling cannot be amended/altered since it is non-discretionary;
+- Risk profiling cannot be altered since it is non-discretionary

-• Statement of Advice (SoA), MDA agreements are generated and delivered automatically, with all KYC requirements fulfilled;
+- Statement of Advice, MDA agreements are generated and delivered automatically, with all KYC requirements fulfilled

-• CMA and trading accounts are opened automatically (i.e. within minutes), with all AML requirements accounted for; and
+- CMA and trading accounts are opened automatically, within minutes, with all AML requirements accounted for

-Essentially, fully-automated systems must deliver on their promise, which is to be fully automated, with no human intervention whatsoever and exercise fast and accurate document delivery, as well as having excellent communication for the investor during the process.
+Essentially, fully automated systems must deliver on their promise, which is to be fully automated, with no human intervention whatsoever.
+They must exercise fast and accurate document delivery, as well as having excellent communication for the investor during the process.

 Learning from the US